foundation29org/H29_Doc/source/pages/SW/Code.md

 On the other hand, specific NPM libraries have been installed for some functionalities:
 - For the client:
->- For the HTTP requests, the version 1.0.0-beta.2 of the library [@auth0/angular-jwt](https://www.npmjs.com/package/@auth0/angular-jwt) is used
+>- For the HTTP requests, the version 1.0.0-beta.2 of the library [@auth0/angular-jwt](https://www.npmjs.com/package/@auth0/angular-jwt) is used.
+License: [MIT](https://opensource.org/licenses/MIT)
->- For graphic representations [d3](https://www.npmjs.com/package/d3).
-License: [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) has been installed.
-Version 5.7.1 of @types/d3 and 1.2.2 of @types/d3-shape
+>- For graphic representations [d3](https://www.npmjs.com/package/d3) has been installed.
+License: [BSD-3-Clause](https://opensource.org/licenses/BSD-3-Clause) Version 5.7.1 of @types/d3 and 1.2.2 of @types/d3-shape
->- version 2.0.0 of [Fingerprint2](https://www.npmjs.com/package/fingerprintjs2).
-License: [MIT](https://opensource.org/licenses/MIT) is used to obtain the information of the device being used to access the platform.
+>- version 2.0.0 of [Fingerprint2](https://www.npmjs.com/package/fingerprintjs2) is used to obtain the information of the device being used to access the platform.
+License: [MIT](https://opensource.org/licenses/MIT)
 >- Version 0.24.1 of [angular-calendar](https://www.npmjs.com/package/angular-calendar) is used to work with the date entries of the platform.
+License: [MIT](https://opensource.org/licenses/MIT)
 >- For data encryption, version 0.7.1 of [js-sha512](https://www.npmjs.com/package/js-sha512) is used and for the reverse process, version 2.2.0 of [jwt-decode](https://www.npmjs.com/package/jwt-decode) is used.
+License: [MIT](https://opensource.org/licenses/MIT)
 >- Version 7.12.9 of [sweetalert2](https://www.npmjs.com/package/sweetalert2) is used for platform popups.
+License: [MIT](https://opensource.org/licenses/MIT)

 - For the server
 >- For emailing tasks: 4.4.0 [nodemailer](https://www.npmjs.com/package/nodemailer).
 License: [MIT](https://opensource.org/licenses/MIT) and 2.0.0 [nodemailer-express-handlebars](https://www.npmjs.com/package/nodemailer-express-handlebars).
 License: [MIT](https://opensource.org/licenses/MIT).
 >- For communication with Azure: 0.10.6 of [azure-sb](https://www.npmjs.com/package/azure-sb).
 License: [Apache-2.0](https://opensource.org/licenses/Apache-2.0)
 >- To use the Authy application as 2FA: 1.4.0 of [authy](https://www.npmjs.com/package/authy).
 License: [MIT](https://opensource.org/licenses/MIT) and 1.1.4 of [authy-client](https://www.npmjs.com/package/authy-client).
 License: [MIT](https://opensource.org/licenses/MIT)
->- For data encryption, version 0.7.0 of [js-sha512](https://www.npmjs.com/package/js-sha512) is used
+>- For data encryption, version 0.7.0 of [js-sha512](https://www.npmjs.com/package/js-sha512) is used.
+License: [MIT](https://opensource.org/licenses/MIT)

 In addition to this, Javascript scripts and JSON files have been added as libraries to optimize the programming of different functionalities for the client:
 - Javascript scripts: